Conor McGregor: ‘P.S. He’s a Wanker’

 I was really at loose ends afterward and just felt like a drive.
 So we set out.
 I have to say here that Kate, my wife and frequent exploration partner, did the greatest thing: She didn’t ask once where we were headed.
 We were just going, heading west, enjoying the light of a beautiful October afternoon.

-I got to know the backroads in this part of the world — the western edge of the Central Valley, the hills and mountains on the way to the coast, Yolo and Napa counties, among others — while doing long-distance bike rides from the late ’80s through about 2010.
+I got to know the backroads in this part of the world — the western edge of the Central Valley, the hills and mountains on the way to the coast, Yolo and Napa counties among others — while doing long-distance bike rides from the late ’80s through about 2010.
 So that led me toward Winters, a little valley town west of Davis, and up Highway 128 past Monticello Dam.
-This slice of countryside is much different from my riding days.
+This slice of countryside has changed a lot since my riding days.
 Much of it has burned at least once in the past decade, with the greatest acreage by far incinerated during a series of lightning-sparked fires in the summer of 2020.
 Now, huge swaths of the landscape are marked by the skeletons of burned oaks and laurels and I don’t know what else.
 It is stark and sobering.

 A roadside memorial on Highway 128 southwest of Monticello Dam in Napa County.
 It reads: “Rojo.
 Descanza en Paz.
 03 21 2021.”

 A few miles past the dam and a little resort called Markley Cove, we happened across this cross.
 There’s a good pullout a hundred yards or so down the road, so I stopped.
 But it’s at a tight spot on a curve with limited visibility for both drivers and anyone foolish enough to walk on the side of the road where the cross was erected.
-Kate was a little dubious of me going over to photograph it; she had a view around the curve and said she’d honk if cars were coming.
+Kate was a little dubious of me going over to photograph it; but from the front seat she had a view around the curve and said she’d honk if any cars were coming.

 As it happened, after I took this shot, I could hear the sound of a car approaching … from somewhere.
 I didn’t hear the horn honk, so I started out into the road.
 Looking to my left, two or three cars were approaching.
 Not bearing down on me, exactly, but close enough that I felt I needed to hurry up across the road.
 I guess one of my ambitions in life is to not have one of these markers put up in my memory.